 Traditionally, most musicians and singers would use floor monitor speakers or floor wedges as their primary monitoring system.

 On the other hand, stage speaker monitors or floor wedges can create problems for both the performers and the audience.

-Elimination of Feedback
+Elimination of feedback

 Wearing IEMs allows you to bring the sound wherever you go, thus freeing up your movement while also providing you with more space to work with on stage.

-The use of stage monitoring systems also restricts movement by requiring musicians to stay at a certain “sweet spot” in order to properly hear the music.
+On the other hand, the use of stage monitoring systems restricts movement by requiring musicians to stay at a certain “sweet spot” in order to properly hear the music.
 On top of that, the floor wedges and loudspeakers take up valuable stage space as well.

 In-ear monitors are basically made up of three important components: